MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 #### When should you consider using option #1?

-This option is great in the following circumstances:

 * When you want to use your Git repo as the single source of truth, and the origin of all deployments.
 * When your team follows *Gitflow* as the branching strategy, including multiple primary branches.

-The upload from the repo goes directly into the workspace, as we don’t need *build environments* to alter the files before deployments.
+* The upload from the repo goes directly into the workspace, as we don’t need *build environments* to alter the files before deployments.
 You can change this by calling APIs or running items in the workspace after deployment.

 ### Scenario 2 - Git- based deployments using Build environments